 Interactive Echolalia and Non-interactive Echolalia

-Echolalia can be an indicator of a person’s comprehension and thought process.
-Delayed echolalia is categorised into interactive echolalia and non-interactive echolalia.
+Delayed echolalia is categorized into interactive echolalia and non-interactive echolalia.
 Interactive echolalia, also called functional echolalia, is an effort to communicate with another individual.
-Non-interactive echolalia maybe for personal use and generally lacks communicative intent.
+Non-interactive echolalia may be for personal use and generally lacks communicative intent.

 Purposes of Interactive Echolalia